-Intent

-Development of

-- a precise and unambiguous documentation of a BPM - documentation of BPM on different levels of abstraction cover not only all details but also provide an overview of relevant business processes. - documentation of BPM such that it can be understood by business experts as well as software developers - ensured adequacy of BPM (validated model)
+Entry Process Pattern Description Name BPM Task Analysis with Activity Diagrams Keywords Business Process Modeling, UML Activity Diagrams, Stepwise Refinement, Iterated Modeling with Reviews Intent Development of a precise and unambiguous documentation of a BPM documentation of BPM on different levels of abstraction cover not only all details but also provide an overview of rele- vant business processes. documentation of BPM such that it can be understood by business experts as well as software developers ensured adequacy of BPM (validated model) Problem Business experts are available but a precise documentation of as- is and to-be business processes being relevant for the system to be developed does not exist.

-Problem

-Business experts are available but a precise documentation of asis and to-be business processes being relevant for the system to be developed does not exist.

-High complexity of business processes.
+Solution High complexity of business processes.
 The system vision of the initial customer specification hints at a strong relationship between the system to be developed and the business processes (e.g. support of large parts of business processes by the intended software system).

-Solution

 In order to achieve a precise and unambiguous documentation of business processes use UML activity diagrams [26] with its formal syntax to describe business processes.

-In order to achieve a documentation of different layers of abstraction apply the principle of stepwise refinement (cf. pattern's activity diagram).
+In order to achieve a documentation of different layers of abstraction apply the principle of stepwise refinement.
 Start with the definition of major tasks and refine them iteratively.
 Ensure adequacy of the business process model by reviewing each iteration of the model with (third party) experts.
 Involve business and software architecture experts being fluent with activity diagrams.

-The pattern's workflow is illustrated in Figure 74.

-After having identified major tasks and user classes assign user classes as actors to tasks.
+The patterns workflow - namely its executed activities - is the following3: After having identified major tasks and user classes assign user classes as actors to tasks.
 Refine task characteristics of major tasks, and define a first version of the tasks' task chains by decomposing it into sub-tasks, and defining their causal dependencies.
 Consider alternative chains.

-Review this first model involving persons representing the identified user classes in the review.

-Perform the refinement steps of tasks iteratively and review each iteration (apply pattern Refinement of Activity Diagrams).

-Realized Activity Initial Context Business Process Modeling

-Initial Customer Specification with arbitrary modeling concepts and notations

-4 Please note, that this decomposition in activities serves as an illustration of the concept and therefore is not complete.
-There is also no detailed description of these executed activities provided in this paper.

-Result Context

-Business Process Model with UML activity diagrams as notation for task chains and a pre- and post-condition style specification of tasks.

-Pros and Cons

-Pros:

-- UML Activity Diagrams provide a standardized, concise and unambiguous notation to document business processes (Task Chains).
-The applied modeling concepts are widely used by business experts (e.g. similarity with Event Driven Process Chains) [24] as well as software developers (e.g. similarity with Petri nets). - This precise way of description supports detailed and precise review. - Iterative modeling and review increases understanding and quality of the business model.
+Review this first model involving persons representing the iden- tified user classes in the review.
+Realized Activi- Perform the refinement steps of tasks iteratively and review each iteration (apply pattern Refinement of Activity Diagrams).
+Business Process Modeling ties Initial Customer Specification with arbitrary modeling concents Initial Context Initial Customer Specification with arbitrary modeling concepts and notations Result Context Business Process Model with UML activity diagrams as notation for task chains and a pre- and post-condition style specification of tasks.
+Pros and Cons Pros: UML Activity Diagrams provide a standardized, concise and unambiguous notation to document business processes (Task Chains).
+The applied modeling concepts are widely used by business experts (e.g. similarity with Event Driven Process Chains) [24] as well as software developers (e.g. similarity with Petri nets).
+This precise way of description supports detailed and precise review.

-Cons:
+3 The temporal ordering of the activities, which are executed by a Process Pattern, may be described by an UML Activity Diagram.

-- Usage of specific notations, namely UML activity diagrams, may require training of involved persons.
-A common understanding of the notation must be ensured. - Stepwise refinement is a pure top down approach so that consideration of existing parts may be difficult.
+Iterative modeling and review increases understanding and quality of the business model.
+Cons: Usage of specific notations, namely UML activity diagrams, may require training of involved persons.
+A common under- standing of the notation must be ensured. - Stepwise refinement is a pure top down approach so that con- sideration of existing parts may be difficult.
+Related Patterns See also: BPM Informal Task Analysis

-Related Patterns

-See also: BPM Informal Task Analysis